K-123 (Kansas highway)

 K-123 is a 5+1/2 mi state highway in the U.S. state of Kansas.
 The southern terminus is at K-23 north of Hoxie, and the northern terminus is at K-383 in Dresden.
 Along the way K-123 intersects the western terminus of K-9 south of Dresden.

-Between 1938 and 1940, K-23 was realigned to follow K-9 west to US-83, then north to US-36 and US-183 in Oberlin and at this time K-123 was created to replace the former alignment of K-23 from K-9 to Dresden.
+Between 1938 and 1940, K-123 was created to replace the former alignment of K-23 from K-9 to Dresden.
 Between 1944 and 1945, K-9 was realigned to end at US-83 in Dresden.
 Then between 1953 and 1956, K-9 was realigned to start at K-123 south of Dresden.
-On April 1, 1981, K-123's northern terminus was renumbered from US-383 to K-383.
+In 1981, K-123's northern terminus, US-383 was redesignated as K-383.

 Route description

 K-123 begins at K-23 north of the city of Hoxie and begins travelling east through rural farmlands.
 After 1 mi it curves north at an intersection with 10E and 140N.
-Another 1 mi farther north it intersects the western terminus of K-9, and enters into Decatur County.
-The highway begins to transition to rolling hills as it continues north for about 1.4 mi then crosses and unnamed creek.
+Another 1 mi farther north K-123 intersects the western terminus of K-9, as it enters Decatur County.
+The landscape begins to transition to rolling hills as it continues north for about 1.4 mi then crosses an unnamed creek.
 The landscape begins to transition back to rural farmlands and then another 1.8 mi farther north, K-123 enters the city of Dresden.
 The highway continues north through the city for a short distance before reaching its northern terminus at K-383.
 Past K-383 the roadway continues as locally maintained Kings Avenue.

-The Kansas Department of Transportation (KDOT) tracks the traffic levels on its highways, and in 2017, they determined that on average the traffic varied from 240 vehicles at its northern terminus to 255 vehicles at its southern terminus.
+K-123 is maintained by the Kansas Department of Transportation (KDOT), which is responsible for constructing and maintaining highways in the state.
+As part of this role, KDOT regularly surveys traffic on their highways.
+These surveys are most often presented in the form of annual average daily traffic, which is a measurement of the number of vehicles that use a highway during an average day of the year.
+In 2024, 225 vehicles used the road daily near the southern terminus and 200 vehicles used the road daily near the northern terminus.
 K-123 is not included in the National Highway System, a system of highways important to the nation's defense, economy, and mobility.
 K-123 does connect to the National Highway System at its junction with K-383.

 History

+Early roads

 Before state highways were numbered in Kansas there were auto trails, which were an informal network of marked routes that existed in the United States and Canada in the early part of the 20th century.
 The former Pikes Peak Ocean to Ocean Highway followed K-123's northern terminus.